The National STEM Honor Society™ (NSTEM™) has established minimum annual (past 12 months) requirements for student members as follows:

 GPA in STEM Classes Only: Student members must maintain an average grade of 85 or a B, 3.0 on a 4.0 score, or equivalent standard of excellence as per the latest grading period in all STEM courses.
 The Chapter Advisor determines which classes qualify for STEM classroom hours.
 There are no grade minimums on non-STEM courses.
 A Chapter may require a higher level of academic performance in STEM disciplines.

 Classroom STEM Hours (Annual): As determined by the Chapter Advisor, based upon the previous 12 months (or shorter if the hours are achieved sooner), the student must complete the minimum number of classroom STEM hours as shown in the graphic above.
 A student who has not yet completed the required number of classroom STEM hours can join NSTEM as a provisional member while working toward meeting the requirements for full membership.
+It’s important to note that all academic classes are essential for student development, but NSTEM only considers STEM classes to meet the minimum requirements mentioned above!

 - Enrichment activities may be sponsored by the Chapter or any other organization or group, as long as the activity has been pre-approved by the Chapter Advisor and is age and content appropriate.